-The underperformance was driven by our roughly 10% weighting to cash, as well as our underweight to Real Estate and Energy which turned in the some of the performance sector wise of the quarter.
-Positive contributions were made through our overweight to the Technology Sector, which turned in the best performance of the quarter.
+The underperformance was driven by our roughly 10% weighting to cash, as well as our underweight to Financial sector which turned in the strongest sector performance for the quarter.
+Positive contributions were made through our stock selection in the Communication Services and Industrial sectors.

 DCP International All-Cap Review

-Our International portfolio once again outperformed the broader MSCI EAFE with a 11.49% return vs. 10.13% for the benchmark.
-The outperformance was driven primarily by our overweight to the Industrial and Energy Sectors.
-The strategy was hurt by an underweight to the Technology sector.
+Our International portfolio slightly underperformed the broader MSCI EAFE with a 3.29% return vs. 3.97% for the benchmark.
+The strategy has also returned over 15% for the year and is outpacing its’ benchmark during that time.
+The underformance was driven primarily by our overweight to Chinese equities.
+The strategy was helped by strong stock selection in the Industrial sector.

 Durand Capital Partners